HurricaneLabs/brokenhosts/README.md

 # RELEASE NOTES: #
 ==================

+v3.2.1:

+- updated suppression so that alerts are triggered properly
+- added a link to 'setup' in the nav menu

 v3.2.0:

 - modified the savedsearch to use 'tstats' instead of 'metadata' to allow use of sourcetype for tuning